Ripe Podocarpus fruit without seeds

 The two common “reindeer mosses” found here in central Florida are the Cladonia evansii and Cladonia subtenuis, with the subtenuis — which means thinner — being less compact than Cladonia evansii.
 C. evansii — named after North Carolina botanist Alexander W. Evans — has no official common name but it is called Powder Puff Lichen.
 C. subtenuis is called Dixie Reindeer Moss.

 There are three surprising things about lichen.
 The first is lichen is a symbiotic relationship of two life forms, fungi and algae, with the fungus providing the form and the algae the operating system inside.
 That seems a lot more understandable than the creature normally used to explain symbiotic relationships, the Portuguese Man of War.
 It’s called a jellyfish but is really a colony of different life forms, one group whose job is defense and they sting painfully.
 Lichen are more likable.
 Heck even 50 or so species of bird use lichen for their nests.
 If ya can’t eat it, sleep in it.
-By the way, it burns readily and makes great kindling, or a small hot fire.
+By the way, it catches fire readily and makes great kindling, or a small hot fire.

 The second surprise is folks used to make a lot of booze from lichen.
 For about 50 years in the 1800’s Sweden led the world in lichen alcohol production with the rest of Europe and Russia joining in.
 It was viewed as an alternative to grain alcohol.
 Lichen brandy was a big hit, and it was also used in the making of Akvavit, a traditional caraway-flavored spirit.
 That said, I have to run off on a non-plant tangent here for a moment.

 Akvavit comes from the Latin phrase Aqua Vite, which means “water of life.”
 The Irish word “whisky” is from the same Latin phrase and means the same thing: “water of life.”
 Akvavit/whisky…aqua vite….The obvious conclusion is the Irish spoke ancient Latin with more of an accent than the Scandinavians.
 Now, from a marketing point of view, you read it here first: They should reintroduce lichen into their Akvavit.
 Lichen is grown commercially in Scandinavia.
 It would make for great branding.
-Can’t you just see a clear vodka-like bottle with a lichen-esque label, maybe some stately lichen on some craggy gray rocks, maybe even a flak or two of lichen in the bottle…. it has to cost less than gold flakes….
+Can’t you just see a clear vodka-like bottle with a lichen-esque label, maybe some stately lichen on some craggy gray rocks, maybe even a flake or two of lichen in the bottle…. it has to cost less than gold flakes….

 Anyway….
 Not only were lichen used to make alcohol but Russia managed to make a molasses out of it.
 I’m surprised the Russians didn’t try to make rum.
 That alcohol and molasses could be made from lichen highlights their third interesting aspect: Most lichen, including most of those you see on trees, rocks and old cemetery stones, are some 94% carbohydrates.
 That’s some 14% more carbs than a potato.
 But, along with those carbs is a lot of rock-dissolving acid that can burn your insides, which is why they have to be prepared a certain way.